lukeg101/lplzoo/Ana/README.md

 TODO example

 See the semantics for a description of what these constructions mean.
-- I should note that the parser is pretty verbose with it's types, a nice challenge would be to implement a backtracking parser as a means to reduce the number of necessary type annotations (in say the example above).
+- I should note that the parser is pretty verbose with its types, a nice challenge would be to implement a backtracking parser as a means to reduce the number of necessary type annotations (in say the example above).
 - To quit use `Ctrl+C` or whatever your machine uses to interrupt computations.

 ## Semantics